Your Voice, Your Vote

 Voting is so important!
 It is your chance to ensure that your voice is heard and how you take part in choosing the people that will run our government.
 Our government makes laws, decides how money is spent, and much more.
 Who is chosen to run the government could make a big difference for people with disabilities and their families.
 The resources below will provide the information you need to cast an informed vote!

-WEBINAR ANNOUNCEMENT: “Your Voice, Your Vote- What to Know Before You Cast Your Ballot” Join NDSC’s Policy and Advocacy Team Tuesday, October 7, 2020, at 2:00 PM EST as we breakdown the November elections and help you make informed decisions.
+WEBINAR ANNOUNCEMENT: “Your Voice, Your Vote- What to Know Before You Cast Your Ballot” Join NDSC’s Policy & Advocacy Team, along with self-advocate, Connor Long, on Wednesday, October 7, 2020, at 2:00 PM EST as we breakdown the November elections and help you make informed decisions.
 REGISTER NOW!

 Frequently Asked Questions